chriscamacho/gles2framework/README.md

 different on different platforms and is a good example of why you should use scaled sizes!

-You can pass parameters to cmake or edit CMakeLists.txt so as to NOT compile the demos, you only need compile a static library
+You can pass parameters to cmake or edit CMakeLists.txt so as to NOT compile the demos, you only need compile a static library (the demos still use a *very* out of date version of GLFW (version 2 not actually avalible in a number of distros))

 	option(BUILD_DEMOS "Build the demo applications" OFF)
 	option(INSTALL_DEMOS "Install the demo applications" OFF)